Aliases for TLR2 Gene

 GeneCards Summary for TLR2 Gene

 TLR2 (Toll Like Receptor 2) is a Protein Coding gene.
-Diseases associated with TLR2 include leprosy and colorectal cancer.
-Among its related pathways are Amoebiasis and Toll-like receptor signaling pathway.
+Diseases associated with TLR2 include Leprosy and Mycobacterium Tuberculosis, Susceptibility To Mycobacterium Tuberculosis, Protection Against, Included.
+Among its related pathways are Immune System and Toll-Like receptor Signaling Pathways.
 GO annotations related to this gene include protein heterodimerization activity and transmembrane signaling receptor activity.
 An important paralog of this gene is TLR6.

 UniProtKB/Swiss-Prot for TLR2 Gene